PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 14:35:18
+Last updated: 2024-04-02 14:37:22
-Random Quote: The way we communicate with others and with ourselves ultimately determines the quality of our lives. - Tony Robbins
+Random Quote: Your friend is your needs answered. - Kahlil Gibran